HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

       <td><code>purpose_of_use</code></td>
       <td><span class="label label-success">required</span></td>
       <td>
         An array of one or more strings, each containing a code identifying a purpose for which the data is being requested.
 For US Realm, trust communities <strong>SHOULD</strong> constrain the allowed values, and are encouraged to draw from the HL7 <a href="http://terminology.hl7.org/ValueSet/v3-PurposeOfUse">PurposeOfUse</a> value set, but are not required to do so to be considered conformant.
+See Section 5.2.1.2 below for the preferred format of each code value string array element.
       </td>
     </tr>
     <tr>